Having the energy and time to cook a healthy meal can be challenging for anyone, especially someone with a chronic lung disease.

 A lung disease like chronic obstructive pulmonary disease (COPD), pulmonary fibrosis or chronic bronchitis does not mean that you are limited to microwaved dinners and fast food.
 If you spend a little time planning meals in advance, you can eat healthy, delicious meals every day.

-If you or a loved one has COPD or another chronic lung disease, then planning out your treatment plan as well as your meals could be beneficial.
-From healthy recipes for lung disease to cellular therapy options, the Lung Health Institute is ready to help you breathe easier and get you back to the life you want to live.
-To learn more about our treatment options, contact us or call us at 888-745-6697.
+If you or a loved one has COPD or another chronic lung disease, then planning out your treatment plan as well as your meals could be very beneficial.